dymensionxyz/rollapp-blueprints/random-number-generator/README.md

   pubkey: '{"@type":"/ethermint.crypto.v1.ethsecp256k1.PubKey","key":"AwvXxZLMNcTYYkLWRa2Kw0hinTGDttT6tlVoXbDO71Ir"}'
   type: local
 ```

+If you deploy the RollApp using [the default instruction](https://github.com/dymensionxyz/rollapp-evm), you will have an account with the name `rol-user`.
+This account has some tokens.
+To transfer tokens from this account to the deploy account, run the following command:

 ```
 rollapp-evm tx bank send ethm1qrvpx00nrkfa2ldg2y53mvnqm9xjy27j37erja ethm1sjkg9edwg9596aszrwgfmd8culztufu7pjganj 99949999999999600000000000arax --gas auto --gas-prices 1000000000arax --gas-adjustment 1.3 --keyring-backend test